tcasuga/H2Optimize/README.md

 # H2Optimize

 ## Overview
+### What is H2Optimize?
 H2Optimize is an AI-powered water habits system that tackles the issue of water conservation in Santa Clara County.

-### What is H2Optimize?
+### Our Solution
-The application delivers personalized water conservation tips, generates custom visuals, and provides multilingual support.
-User input and county average temperature data (from Santa Clara County Weather History) are used to generate conservation tips tailored to the user’s water consumption.
-The custom visuals allow users to produce images (using OpenAI Dall-E) that visualize conservation tips, making the advice more memorable.
-The multilingual support feature offers Spanish, Mandarin, Cantonese, and Vietnamese translation options so users can choose their preferred language in settings for easier navigation.
+Our application has three features that include delivering personalized water conservation tips, generating custom visuals, and providing multilingual support.
+Users will input their answers to questions regarding their water usage.
+The topics consist of city location, number of people in the household, appliance usage, water features, personal usage, and the current year and month.
+H2Optimize will generate 10 conservation tips using the user's input and county average temperature data (from a Santa Clara County Weather History dataset).
+Next, the user can produce custom visuals (using OpenAI Dall-E) which help visualize water conservations tips or keywords.
+Lastly, the multilingual support feature in the sidebar allows users to select their preferred language for easier navigation throughout the tips generator.
+We offer Spanish, Mandarin, Cantonese, and Vietnamese translation options.